Hilaire Belloc and G. K. Chesterton: Economics

 Belloc and Chesterton were both strong critics of capitalism and of then-rising socialism.
 Instead, the two were both supporters of the economic theory of distributism.
-(Note: Sometimes also called "distributivism".)
+(Note: Sometimes also called distributivism.)
 Distributism argues that "ownership of the means of production should be as widespread as possible", contrasting their ownership in a small class of owners as in capitalism or in the hands of the state as in socialism.
-It contrasts from other forms of anti-capitalist socioeconomic thought in that it advocates for the dispersal of productive property rather than the distribution of wealth per se.
+It contrasts from other forms of anti-capitalist socioeconomic thought in that it advocates for the dispersal of productive property rather than the redistribution of wealth per se.

 Originally derived from encyclicals of Leo XIII and driven by the tenets of the Catholic social teaching, distributism's development as a distinct form of political thought is largely credited to Belloc and Chesterton.
 A longtime follower of Cardinal Henry Edward Manning, Belloc was enamoured by the promulgation of Pope Leo XIII's encyclical Rerum novarum and it became central to Belloc's sociopolitical and economic ideology.
-Belloc believed that economic freedom was central and subordinate to all other freedoms; if a person had economic freedom, he believed, that person would be more willing to defend other freedoms.
+Belloc believed that economic freedom was central and subordinated all other freedoms; if a person had economic freedom, he believed, that person would be more willing and able to defend other freedoms.

 The central texts Belloc and Chesterton contributed to the ideas of distributism are Belloc's The Servile State and An Essay on the Restoration of Property, and Chesterton's What's Wrong with the World and The Outline of Sanity; like their other works, Belloc's perspective is "analytical and precise" while Chesterton's are considered more "artistic and fanciful".
-First published in 1912, The Servile State is sometimes considered Belloc's most important work.
-In it, he first proposes distributism as an alternative to capitalism and socialism, and described his sociopolitical outlook, arguing that socialist attempts to wrest control from capitalists would lead to the eponymous "servile state".
+First published in 1912, The Servile State is sometimes considered Belloc's most important and best-known non-fiction work.
+(Note: Others consider his 1902 travelogue The Path to Rome the greater and better-known work.)
+In it, he first proposes distributism as an alternative to capitalism and socialism, and describes his sociopolitical outlook, arguing that socialist attempts to wrest control from capitalists would lead to the eponymous "servile state".
 This was a state in which compromise institutionalised the owners of capital to the state in order to keep working conditions tolerable, blurring the line between state and capital.
-The result is a socioeconomic political situation where people are compelled to work by positive law to produce for the coalesced state–capital minority and economic freedom would cease.
+The result is a socioeconomic political situation where people are compelled to work by positive law to produce for the coalesced state-capital minority and economic freedom would cease.

-Chesterton himself admitted that it was Belloc who won him over to the theory, writing in an open letter: "You were the founder and father of this mission [...]
+Chesterton himself admitted that Belloc won him over to the theory, writing in an open letter: "You were the founder and father of this mission [...]
 Great will be your glory if England breathes again".
 He described Belloc's analysis of the servile state as being "as strictly scientific as a military map is military".
 Within the English-speaking world, distributism is considered to have been one of the most important influences within Catholic thought during the early 20th century.